sigmavirus24/github3.py/docs/source/index.rst

 Running the Unittests
 ---------------------

 The tests are generally run using tox.
-Tox can be installed lke so
+Tox can be installed like so

 .. code-block:: console